Skip to content

 Are you scratching your head over the part about identifying the impact categories that are most relevant to your organization?

 If so, you are not alone.
-This is a famously confusing aspect of the Business Impact Analysis.
+This is a famously confusing aspect of the Business Impact Analysis reports.
 It is also a highly important one.

 5 Tips to Help You Identify Your BIA Impact Categories